LordMikkel/Push_swap/README.md

 ---

-Crafted with passion by Mikel Garrido [migarrid] – because sorting should be fast, safe, and elegant. 🚀
+Crafted with passion by Mikel Garrido [migarrid] – because sorting should be fast, safe, and simple. 🚀